Better Me

 • Oral medications.
 Non-steroidal anti-inflammatory drugs (NSAIDs), such as Aleve, may help relieve pain and inflammation, but make sure to check with your primary care doctor first.

 • Shoe modifications.
 Throw those flip-flops and slippers in your closet and wear supportive shoes with stiff soles and proper arch support.
-Your doctor may recommend a metatarsal pad or orthotic insert to relieve pressure on your second toe and the ball of your foot.
+Your doctor may recommend a metatarsal pad or orthotic devices or inserts to relieve pressure on your second toe and the ball of your foot.

 • Taping.
 It may be necessary to immobilize the toe with tape to reduce pain and prevent further movement.